 What’s the link between sugar and breast cancer?
 The answer may lie with the effect sugar has on insulin.
 When you eat sugary foods or sugar-sweetened drinks, it causes a rapid rise in blood sugar.
 Your pancreas responds by producing more insulin.
 When you do this on a regular basis, you have higher insulin levels in your bloodstream.
 Elevated insulin levels boost the production of a growth factor by your liver called IGF-1.
 IGF-1 is very good at stimulating the growth of tissues – including breast tissue.
 In fact, studies have linked higher levels of IGF-1 with pre-menopausal breast cancer.
 In animal studies, insulin itself promotes the growth of a number of tumor types including colon and prostate tumors.
 Insulin, along with IGF-1, fuels the growth of cancer cells.

 The other way high-sugar diets contribute to cancer is related to their effects on body weight.
 Eat a diet high in sugar and processed carbs and your risk for obesity is higher.
-Obesity is a risk factor for a number of cancers in women including cancer of the uterus, breast cancer and colon cancer.
-According to the American Cancer Society, one in three cancers are related to excess body weight, lack of exercise and poor nutrition.
+Obesity is a risk factor for a number of cancers in women including cancer of the uterus, breast cancer, and colon cancer.
+According to the American Cancer Society, one in three cancers is related to excess body weight, lack of exercise and poor nutrition.
 Lifestyle matters!

 Be Smart – Cut Back on Sugar